dfex/lattice/TO-DO.md

 * ~~import them into sqlite db~~
 * ~~Fix foreign key constraints~~
 * ~~Re-factor node-load and break out re-useable functions~~
-* Spin local instance(s) of vSRX to run tests against and launch with VBoxManage if required
+* ~~spin local instance(s) of vSRX to run tests against and launch with VBoxManage if required~~
-* Dump out EthPortTable and Device.facts() and line up against DB tables for import
+* Remove EthPortTable and Facts and revert to XML RPC calls - remove dependency on PyEZ field definitions
 * Test multi-field row insertion (currently committed)
 * Import all relevant device information into db schema required for "Service" creation and deletion (eg: populate nodeTable, portTable etc)
 * Add multiple device import (break this out into new program)